BERNARDO31P/FastDownloader/readme.md

 # Fast Downloader ![Icon](https://raw.githubusercontent.com/BERNARDO31P/FastDownloader/master/resources/icons/32x32.png)

-This is a fast YouTube downloader written in Electron.
+This is an intelligent and fast downloader for all [supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) written in Electron.

 It was tested on:
 - Windows 10/11